 About 250 million years ago the earth was caught in a catastrophe virtually beyond comprehension.
 Exactly what brought the ancient world to an end is still widely debated, although extra-terrestrial impacts, intense volcanic eruptions, and drastic sea-level changes that caused oxygen levels to fall are possible explanations.
 Whatever its cause, this extinction radically changed the course of life on earth.
 Early fossils of reptiles, dinosaurs, and mammals were found in the red sandstone cliffs and grey limestone layers in the Red Rock Canyon.
 These discoveries provided clues and evidence of what the ancient world was like and helped scientists understand the evolution of life.

-Fancy to travel a little bit further – Visit Utah’s Zion National Park, or even Bryce Canyon!
+To travel a little bit further – Visit Utah’s Zion National Park, or even Bryce Canyon!
 The dramatic landscape and natural scenery are something I never get tired of.
 Check out: A Visitor’s Guide to Zion National Park That is Useful for You.